psychemedia/storytelling-notes/hudden_dudden.md

 You see owld Fairly was a mighty dacent man that lived, as the story goes, out over the back o' the hills beyant there, and was a thrivin' man ever afther he married little Shan Ruadh's `[Red John's]` daughter, and she was little, like her father before her, a dawnshee craythur, but mighty cute, and industhered a power always, and a fine wife she was to a sthrivin' man, up early and down late, and shure if she was doin' nothin' else, the bit iv a stocking was never out iv her hand, and the knittin' needles goin' like mad.
 Well, sure they thruv like a flag or a bulrush, and the snuggest cabin in the counthry side was owld Fairly's.
 And, in due coorse, she brought him a son, (throth she lost no time about it either, for she was never given to loitherin',) and he was the picthur o' the mother, the little ottomy that he was, as slim as a ferret and as red as a fox, but a hardy craythur.
 Well, owld Fairly didn't like the thoughts of havin' sitch a bitiv a brat for a son, and besides he thought he got on so well and prospered in the world with one wife, that by gor, he detarmined to improve his luck and get another.
 So with that, he ups and goes to one Doody, who had a big daughter — a wopper, by my sowl, throth she was the full of a door, and was called by the neighbours *garran more* [`Big horse]`, for in throth she was a garran, the dirty dhrop was in her, a nasty stag that never done a good turn for any one but herself, the long-sided jack that she was; but her father had a power o money, and above a hundher head o' cattle, and devil a chick nor child he had but herself; so that she was a great catch for whoever could get her, as far as the fortin' went; but throth the boys did not like the looks iv her, and let herself and her fortin' alone.
 Well, as I was sayin', owld Fairly ups and goes to Doody and puts his *comether* an the girl, and faix she was glad to be ax'd, and so matthers were soon settled, and the ind of it was they wor married.

 Now may be it's axin' you'd be, how he could marry two wives at wanst; but I towld you before, it was long ago, in the good owld ancient times, whin a man could have plinty of every thing.
 So home he brought the dirty garran, and sorra long was she in the place whin she began to breed, (arrah, lave off and don't be laughin' now; I don't mane that at all,) whin she began to breed *ructions* in the fam'ly and to kick up *antagions* from mornin' till night, and put betune owld Fairly and his first wife.
 "Well, she had a son of her own soon, and he was a big boss iv a divil, like his mother — a great fat lob that had no life in him at all; and while the little daunshee craythur would laugh in your face and play wid you if you cherrup'd to him, or would amuse himself the craythur, crawlin' about the flure and playin' wid the sthraws, and atein' the gravel, the jewel, — the other bosthoon was roarin' from mornin' till night, barrin' he was crammed wid stirabout and dhrownded a'most wid milk.
 Well, up they grew, and the big chap turned out a *gommoch*, and the little chap was as knowin' as a jailor; and though the big mother was always puttin' up her lob to malthrate and abuse little Fairly, the dickins a one but the little chap used to sarcumvint him, and gev him no pace, and led him the life iv a dog wid the cunnin' thricks he played an him.
 Now, while all the neighbours a'most loved the ground that little Fairly throd on, they cudn't abide the garran more's foal, good, bad, or indifferent, and many's the sly *malavoguein'* he got behind a hedge, from one or another, when his father or mother wasn't near to purtect him, for owld Fairly was as great a fool about him as the mother, and would give him his eyes a'most to play marvels, while he didn't care three *thraneens* for the darlint little chap.
 And 'twas the one thing as long as he lived; and at last he fell sick, and sure many thought it was a judgment an him for his unnathrel doin's to his own flesh and blood, and the sayin' through the parish was from one and all, "There's owld Fairly is obleeged *to take to his bed ivith the iceight of his sins*."
 And sure enough off o' that same bed he never riz, but grew weaker and weaker every day, and sint for the priest to make his sowl, the wicked owld sinner, God forgive me for sayin' the word, and sure the priest done whatever he could for him; but afther the priest wint away he called his two wives beside his bed, and the two sons, and says he, "I'm goin' to lave yiz now," says he, "and sorry I am," says he, "for I'd rather stay in owld Ireland than go anywhere else," says he, "for a raison I have — heigh! heigh! heigh! — Oh, murther, this cough is smotherin' me, so it is.
 Oh, wurra! wurra! but it's sick and sore I am.
-Well, come here yiz both," says he to the women, "you wor good wives both o' ye; I have nothin' to say agin it — (Molly, don't forget the whate is to be winny'd the first fine day) — and ready you wor to make and to mend (Judy, there's a hole in the foot of my left stockin'), and "
+Well, come here yiz both," says he to the women, "you wor good wives both o' ye; I have nothin' to say agin it — (Molly, don't forget the whate is to be winny'd the first fine day) — and ready you wor to make and to mend (Judy, there's a hole in the foot of my left stockin'), and"

 "Don't be thinkin' o' your footin' here," says little Judy, the knowledgable craythur, as she was, "but endayvour to make your footin'in heaven" says she, "mavourneen."